 “Becoming part of the volunteer team at GAS has been both rewarding and enjoyable and I learn something new with each encounter.” ~Diane

 In order to volunteer, you must be 16 or older and will need to attend a Volunteer Orientation session.
 This one-hour session will give you an overview of all the different volunteer opportunities.
 Orientations are held at the shelter the first Saturday of each month at noon.
 After the orientation, you’ll be able to sign up for additional training in dog walking and/or working with the cats.

-An additional orientation is usually held on the second Tuesday of each month at 5 p.m. in case you can’t make the first Saturday orientation.
-Check the calendar on our home page (lower right) for exact dates.
+An additional orientation is held on the second Tuesday of each month at 5 p.m. in case you can’t make the first Saturday orientation.
+Check the event calendar on our home page (lower right) for exact dates.

 If you wish to give some of yourself to the homeless cats and dogs of your community, you can simply show up at an orientation, or you can contact us at (512) 930-3592.
 April Haughey is the Shelter’s volunteer coordinator, as well as the shelter manager.

 - Walking dogs (we are adjacent to a large park with miles of walking paths and sidewalks)

 - Adoption work